shotaro-n-nakamura/shotaro-n-nakamura.github.io/resources.md

 ### APPLYING TO GRADUATE SCHOOL

-The process of applying to graduate school for studying ecology, conservation, and evolution can be a bit confusing.
+The process of applying to an Ecology/Evolution/Conservation graduate program in the U.S.A can be a bit confusing.
+The process is not as straight foward as just writing applications and taking the GRE.

+The advice from [Dr. Jennie Miller](https://www.jennie-miller.com/) provides a great overview on the application process and is tailored for **international students** that may not be familar with the typical procedures of applying to U.S. schools.
+You can find the pdf [here](http://www.jennie-miller.com/uploads/5/8/7/0/5870991/jennies_tips_on_how_to_apply_to_grad_school.pdf).

+Dr. Anusha Shanka also provides [tips](http://anushashankar.weebly.com/grad-school-advice.html) on applying to graduate school.

+There are a few competitive fellowship programs that can provide stipend support and freedom